edsu/mediator/README.md

 It might also be fun to display what collections and users are trending, and how stories are being referenced from multiple collections.

+And, of course, it would be nice to display the updates in realtime.

 ## Models

 Here's the data we should be able to store (object keys are in bold):